Certified Termite & Pest Control shares the most common hiding spots for bed bugs while traveling

 Despite their name, bed bugs can be found virtually anywhere that people tend to gather and are easily transported.
 Be sure to properly check your accommodations when traveling and to give your belongings a good look after vacation.
 If an infestation is suspected, it’s best to call a licensed pest control professional to assess the situation.

-Certified Termite & Pest Control shares the following noteworthy signs and symptoms of a possible bed bug infestation:
+Certified Termite & Pest Control shares the following hiding spots for bed bugs in a room: